thin-edge/thin-edge.io/docs/src/tutorials/connect-c8y.md

 # Connect your device to Cumulocity IoT

-The very first step to enable `thin-edge` is to connect your device to the cloud.
+The very first step to enable `thin-edge.io` is to connect your device to the cloud.
 * This is a 10 minutes operation to be done only once.
 * It establishes a permanent connection from your device to the cloud end-point.
 * This connection is secure (encrypted over TLS), and the two peers are identified by x509 certificates.
-* Sending data the cloud will be then as simple as sending data locally.
+* Sending data to the cloud will then be as simple as sending data locally.

 The focus is here on connecting to [Cumulocity IoT](https://www.cumulocity.com/guides/concepts/introduction/).
 See this [tutorial](connect-azure.md), if you want to connect Azure IoT instead.